ReportsScenario Planning

 Scenario Planning

 Both matter.
-Scenario planning is simply the broader discipline.
+Scenario planning is the broader discipline.

 4. Common Scenario Types